Ohio Life Laws:

 PARTIAL-BIRTH ABORTION — (O.R.C.
 2919.151)

 On June 28, 2004, Ohio became the first state to have a ban on partial-birth abortions go into effect since the U.S. Supreme Court struck down Nebraska’s ban in 2000.
 In May of 2000, Governor Taft signed a new law passed by the Ohio legislature.
 On December 17, 2003, the majority of a 3-judge panel of the U.S. Court of Appeals for the 6th Circuit reversed a district court ruling and held that this statute was constitutional (Women’s Medical Professional Corp. v.
 Taft, 353 F.3d 436).
 The full 6th Circuit denied a petition to rehear the case and the law went into effect when the plaintiffs decided not to appeal to the Supreme Court.
 Ohio’s law does include a health exception approved by the Supreme Court in Planned Parenthood v.
 Casey, and it does define partial-birth abortion more narrowly than the Nebraska law which was struck down in 2000.
 Ohio was the first state to pass a ban on partial-birth abortions in 1995, but that law was declared unconstitutional by the United States Court of Appeals for the Sixth Circuit in 1997.
+(President George W. Bush signed a federal ban on partial birth abortion in 2003 which was ultimately held up by the U.S. Supreme Court in 2007 (Gonzales vs. Carhart), making the procedure illegal in all 50 states.)

 PARENTAL INVOLVEMENT — (O.R.C.
 2919.121)